mrjo3000/mrjo3000/README.md

 - 👋 Hi, I’m @mrjo3000
-- 👀 I’m interested in blooket hacks and normel hacks
+- 👀 I’m interested in blooket hacks and normal hacks
 - 🌱 I’m currently learning how to do hacks
 - 💞️ I’m looking to collaborate on hacks
 - 📫 How to reach me try at 014753@cm201u.org